sateesh3048/employeeserviceDemo/milestone3/HelloWorldGuide.md

 ## Display Greeting Message Via Rest Api Call

-To access this greeting message from api class,
+To access this greeting message from api call,
 We need to add @RestController annotation on top of the HelloWorldController class name like shown here.

 ```